 Credible data is the fuel for business processes and analytics.
 A 2017 Harvard Business Review study found that 47 percent of new data records have one critical error.
 Adhering to testing protocols ensures such errors are eliminated when the information transmission takes place from source to destination in an ETL process.
-ETL testing tools streamline the data journey from extraction to verification to insights, ensuring accurate results.
+ETL testing tools streamline the data journey from extraction and verification to insights, ensuring accurate results.
 But what is ETL testing?
-Let’s begin.
+Let’s take a look at it in detail.

 What is ETL Testing?